What does Spiritual Mastery mean to you?

 Here’s one definition of spiritual power:

 I am in my spiritual power when I am able to respond to life with my original consciousness of unlimited love, peace, purity, joy, and truth.
-These qualities define who I really am; they are the original and eternal truth of the soul.
+These qualities define who I really am; they are my original and eternal truth and my original state of being.

-Knowing who you really are makes all the difference.
-Then you are able to take full responsibility for how you interface with people and circumstances.
+Knowing who you are makes all the difference.
+Then you are able to take full responsibility for how you interface with people, circumstances, and situations.
 As you use your original qualities and your spiritual powers, you realize that you are no longer living as a victim at the mercy of the inconsistency of the world and people around you.
-Instead of being stuck in ‘victim consciousness‘, your awareness of yourself as a soul living in your original state keeps you in ‘soul consciousness’ and spiritual mastery.
+Instead of being stuck in ‘victim consciousness‘, your awareness is of yourself living as a soul in your original state of spiritual mastery.
+This is called soul consciousness.
+The ego is not part of the soul and its influence will diminish as you, the soul, shines through.

 “The more you review the knowledge of each of the eight powers, the more easily you will be able to realize them…